randomwalk94/academic-kickstart/content/post/getting-started.md

 caption = "1950s"
 +++

 This is the first post.
-Just want to test some $\LaTex$:
+Just want to test some $\LaTeX$:
 \\[\zeta(s)=\frac{1}{1^s}+\frac{1}{2^s}+\ldots+\frac{1}{n^s}+\ldots\\]